 A hernia is a protrusion of a body part through a defect in the anatomic structure that normally contains it.
 A groin hernia is a specific type of hernia involving the bulging of abdominal contents through the inguinal or femoral canal.
-The inguinal canal is a "corridor" in the abdominal wall that, in men, houses the spermatic cord as it passes on its way to the testicle.
-Inguinal hernias may be caused either by a failure in the normal closure of the abdominal wall lining in the inguinal canal during fetal development, or by an acquired weakening of the abdominal wall, often later in life.
-In either case, the hernia sac, a pouch made of the membrane lining the abdomen and containing fat, ovary, bowel, or bladder, protrudes into the inguinal canal.
+The inguinal canal is a "corridor" in the abdominal wall, which houses the spermatic cord as it passes on its way to the testicle in men.
+Inguinal hernias may be caused either by a failure in the normal closure of the abdominal lining in the inguinal canal during fetal development, or by an acquired weakening of the abdominal wall.
+In either case, the hernia sac, which may contain fat, ovary, bowel, or bladder, protrudes through the abdominal wall into the inguinal canal.